 HR, unlike any other assembly line work, is anyways not a mechanical task.
 Even though there is a lot of processing work to be done in some areas, such as payroll and recruitment, and most of these functions are already automated in big corporates that does not make the functions and role of the HRD redundant.

 Human resources are named so for a particular reason.
 They provide a platform to employees, where they can raise their concerns, air their frustrations, motivate them, engage them, re-skill them, roll put disciplinary action or guidelines and encourage them in creating an ideal workplace.
 Automated machines and algorithms cannot provide the emotional intelligence required to perform all or even a portion of these tasks independently.

 Automation saves time, cost and labor but it’s still primitive in terms of add that personal, human touch to employee engagements.
-How automation really helps is that the tedious admin work gets delegated to a system software, while HR finds more bandwidth to bring about real cultural, behavioural and development interventions aligned to the business interest of their firm.
+How automation really helps is that the tedious admin work gets delegated to a system software, while HR finds more bandwidth to bring about real cultural, behavioral and development interventions aligned to the business interest of their firm.

 This would result in creating real impact HR in the firm and project them a strategic partner (rather than a cost center) for the company.
 If this happens, it would be an absolute win-win situation for all, since it would enhance the perceived value of the HR in the organization.